On Biased Compression for Distributed Learning: Experiments

-The last experiment shows the superiority of our newly proposed compressor--Top-$k$ combined with natural dithering.
-We compare this again current state-of-the-art for low bandwidth approach Top-$k$ for some small $k$.
+Next, we experimentally show the superiority of our newly proposed compressor--Top-$k$ combined with natural dithering.
+We compare this against current state-of-the-art for low bandwidth approach Top-$k$ for some small $k$.
 In Figure~\ref{fig:top_k_plus_nat_dit}, we plot comparison of $5$ methods--Top-$k$, Rand-$k$, natural dithering, Top-$k$ combined with natural dithering and plain SGD.
 We use $2$ levels with infinity norm for natural dithering and $k=5$ for sparsification methods.
 For all the compression operators, we train VGG11 on CIFAR10 with plain SGD as an optimizer and default step size equal to $0.01$.
 We can see that adding natural dithering after Top-$k$ has the same effect as the natural dithering comparing to no compression, which is a significant reduction in communications without almost no effect on convergence or generalization.
 Using this intuition, one can come to the conclusion that Top-$k$ with natural dithering is the best compression operator for any bandwidth, where we adjust to given bandwidth by adjusting $k$.
 This exactly matches with our previous theoretical variance estimates displayed in Figure~\ref{fig:vb_comparison}.